KusalDemo/cloud-enabled-deployment-eca-01/README.md

-# Cloud Enabled Deployment In Action with AWS
+# Cloud Enabled Deployment In Action with GCP

 This repository contains four projects: